GautamaAditya/deutsch-algorithm/README.md

 The function is Constant.
 ```

 The following figures show the output of the Deutsch algorithm for each of the four possible Boolean functions.
+What is between quantum state |α⟩ and quantum state |β⟩ represents the oracle for that function.

 ### Constant-0 function (Constant)